aleks-py/aleks-py.github.io/_pages/about.md

 <figure>
   <img src="assets/img/T2V1.png" width="600" />
   <figcaption>Figure 2.
 A simplified foundational network diagram for Text-to-Video generation that leverages Text-to-Image encodings.
 These encodings are trained to be decoded into image "batches", e.g., videos, that get upsampled spatially and temporally to have higher framerates and higher resolution.
-Scroll to Figure 9 to see each of these building blocks in more detail and how they fit together.</figcaption>
+Scroll to Figure 9 to see the building blocks in more detail and how they fit together.</figcaption>
 </figure>
 &nbsp;